1984Doc/AI-Scribe/README.md

 scoop install ffmpeg

 Now you need to download the AI model (it is large) from the following site.
 I will link you directly to the one I trialed with my laptop HERE.
-Click the download button once the window opens (if the hyperlink doesn't work https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q4_K_M.gguf).
+I recommend the Mistral 7B v0.2.

 You now need to launch the AI model with the following software that you can download HERE.
 It will download automatically and you will need to open it (if hyperlink doesn't workhttps://github.com/LostRuins/koboldcpp/releases).